Professor, Hamid Bin Khalifa Al-Thani Chair in Middle Eastern Studies

 Research and teaching interests

-Sociocultural Anthropology, cultural politics and culture industries, material and visual culture, the culture concept, class, gender, Islam, Middle East and North Africa.
+Sociocultural Anthropology, cultural politics and culture industries, material and visual culture, aesthetics, the state, class, gender, intellectuals, Islam, Middle East and North Africa.

 At Northwestern, she is a core member of the Program in Middle East and North African Studies.
 This program has an undergraduate major and minor, as well as a Graduate Cluster and Certificate Program.